What’s a better protection option – a ceramic coating or a wax?

 Scratch resistance

-Not to be confused with scratch-proof, ceramic coatings offer a hard glass-like layer which is in certain cases harder than the original paint finish.
-This information is key, as the coating will only reach a hardness level in relation to the original hardness of the paintwork.
-Imagine it as applying as a sheet of cling film over a mattress, or a sheet of cling film over concrete.
 The hardness rating usually plastered all over the marketing material can be very misleading.
-9H, 9H+, and 10H all sound incredibly hard and exactly what we want.
-Apart from two vital problems, 9H Mohs and 9H pencil test ratings are entirely different, and the testing carried out to fetch this data is carried out on a metal substrate – not paint.
+9H, 9H+, and 10H all sound incredibly hard and exactly what you want from something offering protection.
+Apart from two vital problems, 9H Mohs and 9H pencil test ratings are entirely different, and the testing carried out to fetch this data is carried out on a metal substrate – not paint – so the ratings are entirely irrelevant.

 Ceramic coatings will reduce the number of scratches over a period, but will not prevent them entirely.